microsoft/AL-Go/Workshop/PublishToProduction.md

 Note that the default version is current - meaning it will use the **current release**.
 If you want to just use the latest build, you need to use **latest**.

-But... - you don't do this without running automated tests...
+But... - would you do that without running automated tests?

 ---
 [Index](Index.md)&nbsp;&nbsp;[next](AutomatedTests.md)